connorskees/connorskees.github.io/content/blog/python-leetcode.md

 `Counter` is another utility collection from the `collections` module.
 It's a pretty basic structure that's more or less a dictionary which maps elements to their number of occurrences.
 For example, `Counter("aabc")` would give us `{ "a": 2, "b": 1, "c": 1 }`. `Counter` is a bit cooler than just a dictionary because you can add and subtract them and the counts for individual elements will combine, rather than clobbering each other.

 For example, `Counter("aabc") + Counter("abd")` would give us `{ "a": 3, "b": 2, "c": 1, "d": 1 }`.

+Another cool property is that `Counter` behaves pretty similarly to `defaultdict`: looking up the count for a value which isn't in the dictionary will always return `0`.

 I've used this in interviews to, for example, compute the most frequent character in a string and to compute the number of characters that would need to be inserted into two strings to make them equal.